elliexmln/elliexmln/README.md

-# 🌿 In Memory of elliexmln
+# 🌿 In the Loving Memory of elliexmln

 This account belonged to **elliexmln** — a developer who created many past projects.

-Their contributions remain as part of open-source found in Repository **elliexmln/PrizzLife**.
+Their contributions can be found in the Repository **elliexmln/PrizzLife**.

 🕊️